AqwamCreates/DataPredict/docs/API/Models/DensityBasedSpatialClusteringOfApplicationsWithNoise.md

 ### setParameters()

 Set model's parameters.
-When any of the arguments are not given, previous argument values for that argument will be used.
+When any of the arguments are nil, previous argument values for that argument will be used.

 ```
-DensityBasedSpatialClusteringOfApplicationsWithNoise:setParameters(epsilon: number, minimumNumberOfPoints: integer, distanceFunction: string, targetCost: number): ModelObject
+DensityBasedSpatialClusteringOfApplicationsWithNoise:setParameters(epsilon: number, minimumNumberOfPoints: integer, distanceFunction: string, targetCost: number)
 ```

 #### Parameters: